 This story should begin with Samuel, the Prophet and the Judge, born to Hannah, a long-time barren woman.
 He was born not because his father made love (which he used to do oftener than he did his to his other wife, but without results), but because God remembered Hannah.
 So when the boy was weaned, Hannah delivered him to Eli, the priest at the temple of God.

-Now Eli, the priest was good enough, and God, without much foresight (his omniscience notwithstanding) had promised him and his generations the priesthood till eternity.
+Now Eli, the priest, was good enough, and God, without much foresight (his omniscience notwithstanding) had promised him and his generations the priesthood till eternity.
 Elis’s sons turned out to be corrupt scoundrels.
 As “the natural corollary to His commandment No.2(for I the LORD your God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me,), the consequence of the misdeeds visited on Eli, the priest and his future generations.
 Eli died, falling backward and breaking his neck for the sins of his sons.
 Also from the shock that Israelites, his tribe and the favorites of the real God had been routed in war by Philistines, the favorites of a fake God named Dagon.
 Samuel took over as the judge, Prophet and the leader of Israelites.
 Prophets, those days, were those to whom God spoke directly.
-The latest Prophet in history is Mr. George Bush, whom God directly asked to attack Iraq and bring peace to the world.
+The latest Prophet at the time of this writing is Mr. George W Bush, whom God directly asked to attack Iraq and bring peace to the world.

 When the Philistines came to Mapzah to attack his tribe again, Samuel did what nobody but his mother had thought of : sacrificing a suckling lamb to God – partly barbecued (named burnt offering) and partly cut up in pieces- as peace offering.
 God loved suckling lambs the same way as you love tender chicken.
 Thoroughly satisfied, He belched a loud thunder which frightened the wicked Philistines and scattered their forces.
 Emboldened, as any cowering cowards would, the men of Israel came out of their hiding and chased the fleeing Philistines and massacred them.
 This raised Samuel’s status among the Israelites who came to be known as Jews.